 If it does come off and isn’t sticking anymore, do the following:

 - Apply a new patch and remove it when it needs to be changed on patch day

 - Apply a new patch for one week straight and the date you applied the new patch will become the new patch day

-- Use a backup method to avoid pregnancy such as condom/female condom, sponge or diaphragm (for 7 days)
+- Use a backup method to avoid pregnancy such as a condom, female condom, sponge, or diaphragm (for 7 days)

 If you apply the patch late, follow the steps below:

 - Apply a new patch and continue until patch day